 Also use packing pieces to bring out a shape in a picture.
 For example, if you want to make a picture of kites flying in the sky follow these tips.
 Invite the children to draw a sky picture, including the clouds and sun.
 Cut kite shapes from construction paper and glue on one packing piece to the back of the shape.
 Now, glue this kite to the drawing with the packing piece sandwiched between.
 Voila, the kite is 3-D and looks like it is projecting from the drawing.

 Cornstarch Peanut Creations

-In the 1990's packing materials shifted to a more natural approach becoming a more environmentally alternative to the polystyrene-based products.
-Biodegradable packing peanuts made from cornstarch can be use to create interesting sculptures.
+In the 1990s packing materials shifted to a more natural approach becoming a more environmentally alternative to the polystyrene-based products.
+Biodegradable packing peanuts made from cornstarch can be used to create interesting sculptures.
 If you wet one end of each piece with a damp sponge, the moisture allows the pieces to stick together.
 Children can get creative making houses, animals, robots, fences, and toys.
 Allow around 15 minutes for the creations to dry completely and then they can be colored with colorful markers.
 If you are not lucky enough to have received cornstarch peanuts in your last package, these biodegradable materials can be purchased at toy and craft stores under the product name "Stikits."
-These cornstarch peanuts come in boxes of 1000 pieces, are already colored and ready for the building process.
+These cornstarch peanuts come in boxes of 1,000 pieces, are already colored and are ready for the building process.

 The Bottom Line…

 Next time you're about to toss packing peanuts in the trash, think twice.
 These humble items can be the perfect material to create many wonderful crafts.
 Ask the parents to save these materials for you to add to your art bin.
 Someone's junk can be another's person's treasure and in this case – a new art material to explore!